By George Jones, CSCP, CPIM, Planning Manager, Wedgewood Compounding Pharmacy

 - Schedule changes were almost nonexistent.
 Because the schedule was set so close to the demand signal, there was rarely time for things to change.
 Thus, the time lost documenting and communicating such changes was regained.
 Planners had more time to focus on the right issues.

 - Customer service levels soared.
 Make to stock items in need could be run well before safety stock levels were consumed.
 Make to order items could be inserted into the detail schedule and run in a few days.

-George Jones, CSCP, CPIM
+About George Jones, CSCP, CPIM

-Planning Manager, Wedgewood Compounding Pharmacy
+George is the Planning Manager for Wedgewood Compounding Pharmacy

 Known in some circles for his dry wit and deadpan delivery, George has helped dozens of supply chain management colleagues throughout his career.
 He can distill arcane planning concepts down to their essence.
 His approach is to emphasize process over software, stressing that the former can succeed without the latter, but not vice versa.